Rednight972/FGS-World-Rebalance/README.md

   * This works with relative dampening

 You wont be able to stay in the air on planet as long as before and falling from high place is now risky, better have an utility ship or a ship printer early/mid game
+This coupled with the capped speed will promote the usage of grids to accomplish things you are a small fleshy thing after all!

 # MES PVE NPC Factions
 * **Knighmare Defense Industries** (very difficult encounters)
-  * They will guard fiercely the Lutecia Hot Spot
+  * They will guard fiercely the Lutecia Hot Spot and sometimes spawn in space
   * Players will have to come with combat ships to mine or will have to hide/flee
   * Custom made for the scenario with special **high value loot**
   <img src="Screens/N-KMDI-small.png" alt="Knighmare Defense Industries" width="720">